Drones are now being trained to spot violent people in crowds

 The research paper even has a cool sci-fi name: Eye in the Sky.
 The project uses an inexpensive Parrot AR 2.0 drone to watch crowds of people from above.
 Then it uses AI to identify people in violent poses (the paper mentions strangling, punching, kicking, shooting and stabbing).

-It's important to note that the researchers didn't fly a drone around to detect real violence -- The Verge reports they shot their own video clips using volunteers.
+It's important to note that the researchers didn't fly a drone around to detect real violence -- The Verge reports it shot its own video clips using volunteers.
 So it's not clear how well it'd work in practice.

 Plus, the paper doesn't mention the false positive rate at all.
 How often might a drone mistake people horsing around, or playing sports, for something more violent?